Nineteen Eighty-Four (1984) / Drama-Sci Fi

 Screenplay: Michael Radford (adapted from the novel by George Orwell)

-1984 is based on the classic science fiction novel by George Orwell, which offered a bleak vision of a dystopic future where one’s thoughts and actions were controlled by a totalitarian government ruled by an entity known simply as “Big Brother”.
+1984 is based on the classic science fiction novel by George Orwell, which offered a bleak vision of a future dystopia where one’s thoughts and actions were controlled by a totalitarian government ruled by an entity known simply as “Big Brother”.
 The film has undergone a bit of changes over the years on video, as the theatrical release features a washed-out color scheme and a Eurythmics soundtrack that has been mostly removed in more current releases (probably because director Radford was never keen on them).
 As for how this affects the overall feel of the film, I can no longer say, having only seen a recent DVD release, but the overall story remains intact.
 Orwell’s book is one that leaves such an indelible impression, that it might be impossible to truly capture the scope and feeling of it in a two hour film, but writer-director Radford does a fine job in extracting the core elements and filling in the blanks with a more cinematic feel.
 It may not quite be Orwell’s 1984, but it’s an effective piece all on its own.

 In the hypothesized future, the people of Oceania are in a seemingly ceaseless war, living in a state of poverty, fear, and oppression.
 Even one’s will and thought are deemed worthy only if it promotes the common good.
 Their meals are rationed, and their every move is monitored through video cameras and police agents.
 Winston Smith (Hurt, Alien) is a worker for the state, one of many whose task it is to literally rewrite history, changing names and events to suit the needs of the will of the Party.
 Winston is a tool, but he has memories of life before the suffocating government, which he philosophizes about in his secret journal he keeps hidden in the walls of his apartment.
 Lately, Winston has been making eye contact with a younger woman named Julia (Hamilton), and soon the two begin exchanging private notes involving secret rendezvous, and soon thoughtcrime becomes sexcrime, making them part of the rebellion against the state.